akeesari/kubernetes/docs/foundations/4-terraform-gettingstarted.md

 ## Introduction

-This is part-2 of the terraform foundation, in this module we will setup the terraform project and folder structure for running any kind of terraform configuration. this folder structure and terraform source code created as part of this lab is the minimum requirements for creating any kind of azure resources using terraform.
+In this lab we will setup the terraform project and folder structure for running any kind of terraform configuration. this folder structure and terraform source code created as part of this lab is the minimum recommended requirements for creating any kind of azure resources using terraform.
+This simple exercise introduces key Terraform workflows—init, plan, apply, and destroy—while laying the groundwork for more complex modules in future labs.

 ## Technical Scenario

-As a `Cloud Engineer`, you have been asked to start working on infrastructure as code (IaC) setup using terraform for your organization so that you can create any kind of azure cloud resources using the source code written in terraform language.
-As part of the terraform project structure we will be creating our first resource group so that we can test the basic terraform setup or files created in this module.
+Create Your First Azure Resource with Terraform

-we will start with bare minimum terraform configuration in this module and update the same files while creating more and more resources in the future modules.
+As a `Cloud Engineer`, you have been asked to start working on infrastructure as code (IaC) setup using terraform for your organization so that you can create any kind of azure cloud resources using the source code written in terraform configuration language.

 ## Prerequisites
   - Download & Install Terraform